benjamintillett/CV/README.md

 ###MyGravity Nov 2014 - present

 Two weeks after graduating from Makers Academy I found a job working for personal data startup [My Gravity](https://mygravity.co/).
-And have since been very occupied building a cross platform solution.
+And have since been very occupied building our cross platform solution.
 Predominately building restfull api's in ruby for our mobile and web applications.
-Along the way I have also built a custom searchable encryption gem for Mongodb, an ajax heavy sinatra based web app in ruby and javascript and devleved into the world of linux server administration.
+Along the way I have also built a custom searchable encryption gem for Mongodb and an data reporting web application in ruby and javascript.

 ##Technologies Used at My Gravity